nimish15shah/DAG_Processor/README.md

 The paper proposes a customized parallel architecture for energy-efficient execution of irregular directed acyclic graphs (DAG) from probabilistic machine learning and sparse linear algebra.
 A targeted compiler is developed to generate a binary program for the custom processor given an arbitrary DAG.

+#### Aim of the experiments
+The processor performance reported in the paper are reproduced through SystemVerilog RTL simulation.
+The processor instructions for the target workloads are generated with the custom compiler, also validating the compilation algorithm.

 ### This codebase includes the following components:
 1) SystemVerilog-based microarchitectural RTL model of the processor (at [./hw/rtl/](https://github.com/nimish15shah/DAG_Processor/tree/main/hw/rtl)) and a testbench (at [./hw/tb/](https://github.com/nimish15shah/DAG_Processor/tree/main/hw/tb)).
 2) A Python-based compiler (at [./src/](https://github.com/nimish15shah/DAG_Processor/tree/main/src)).